R4phou/ULB-GEST-H501/Notes/Bloc 2 - Sourcing.md

 The function of **Supply & Purchasing** has a great impact on the level of competitiveness of a company.
 - This function is of a changing nature and it is becoming a strategic issue for the companies.
-- #todo sl7
+- Studies tend to show that **at least 50% of the companies’ income statements is attributable to that function** ! (any gain on it is therefore important!)

 #Purchasing: once quantities (and types) of inputs required and date of availability are known; it is about **selecting the appropriate suppliers** (specification)

 #Supply: Once everything is set; it is about: **purchase order to suppliers**, **order tracking**, **receipt of order & quality control** and **transfer to the warehouse**.

-$\to$ The fluctuating nature of the economic environment proves the necessity to have flexible #todo
+$\to$ The fluctuating nature of the economic environment proves the necessity to have flexible suppliers and products with an adequate quality at the right time.

 **Importance of purchasing**:
 ![](Pasted%20image%2020241119142535.png)